Steelhead Net: The 5 Best Steelhead Wading Nets

 2. FishUSA Premium Trout & Steelhead Landing Net

-This is one of the best mid-length handle nets is designed for steelhead and trout.
+This is one of the best mid-length handle nets designed for steelhead and trout.

 This net offers the benefits of a larger hoop, a deeper bag, and a mid-length handle suitable for steelhead fishing.

-Made of lightweight carbon fiber so it’s not heavy to carry, it floats, and the 18-inch tangle-free deep black rubber bag is larger enough and deep enough for steelhead up to 15 pounds.
+Made of lightweight carbon fiber so it’s not heavy to carry, it floats, and the 18-inch tangle-free deep black rubber bag is large enough and deep enough for steelhead up to 15 pounds.

 The net measures 37 inches in total length, with a hoop size of 13 x 18 inches and a bag depth of 18 inches.